 There is no cure for tetanus, but the condition is not very common due to vaccinations.
-According to the CDC, an adult should get a tetanus shot every 10 years.
+According to the

 Treatment for tetanus includes tetanus immune globulin and wound care.
 If a person presents with a dirty or contaminated wound, a doctor will recommend a tetanus jab if the person’s last one was more than 5 years ago.